-Fairness and Equality is the golden thread that runs throughout everything Hampshire Constabulary does.
-Our commitment to it is led by our most senior officer the Chief Constable Andy Marsh who is the force champion for Fairness and Equality.
-The actual responsibility for ensuring that fairness and equality issues are considered, met and where required improved rests with every member of staff, which includes officers, staff, special constables, police community support officers and volunteers.
+Equality and Inclusion is the golden thread that runs throughout everything Hampshire Constabulary does.
+The actual responsibility for ensuring that equality and inclusion issues are considered, met and where required improved rests with every member of staff, which includes officers, staff, special constables, police community support officers and volunteers.

 - Eliminate discrimination, harassment and victimisation and any other conduct that is prohibited by or under the Act.